krisnova/go-plugin-demo/README.md

         exit(1);
     }

-    run = dlsym(handle, "plugin/unnamed-4dc81edc69e27be0c67b8f6c72a541e65358fd88.init");
+    // Here we tell the handle to look for the known golang symbol. run = dlsym(handle, "plugin/unnamed-4dc81edc69e27be0c67b8f6c72a541e65358fd88.init");

     if ((error = dlerror()) != NULL)  {
         fputs(error, stderr);
         printf("\n");
         exit(1);
     }

+    // Here we actually run the function (with no arguments) that we referenced earlier.
     (*run)();

     dlclose(handle);
 }
 ```